Are you experiencing a high TSH but normal T4?

 Previously, I mentioned that you may have an issue with thyroid conversion which leads to low free T3.

-If you fit this category then you may need to use a thyroid medication which contains both T4 and T3.
+If you fit this category then you may need to use a thyroid medication that contains both T4 and T3.

 These therapies should always be combined with #2…